In Pro-Brexit English City, A Jobs Crisis Is Averted — But For How Long?

 Wardropper followed the U.S. presidential race and is a big fan of the president-elect: "I love Trump, because he's going to get rid of all the alien Muslims."

 Wardropper is wearing a soccer jersey featuring a red cross on a white background.
 It's known as the St. George's Cross and serves as the flag for England, separate from the Union Jack.
-Wardropper is proud of his English heritage, but says cherished symbols like this are increasingly under attack in multi-cultural Britain.
+Wardropper is proud of his English heritage but says cherished symbols like this are increasingly under attack in multicultural Britain.

 "We can't even put the George cross in our bedroom windows!"
 Wardropper complains.